 Data Analytics Support

-Usually, data-driven businesses duplicate data from numerous sources into their data stores, such as data warehouses or data lakes, to fuel their business intelligence.
+Usually, data-driven businesses duplicate data from numerous sources into their data stores, such as data warehouses or data lakes.
 This makes it easier for the analytics team dispersed across various locations to undertake shared projects.

 Enhanced Test System Performance